Why Knowing Your Fitzpatrick Skin Type Is Important

-Using the Fitzpatrick scale in concert with how oily or dry your skin is can really help you hone your skincare routine to the products and steps that will help protect your skin and reveal your inner beauty.
+Using the Fitzpatrick scale in concert with how oily or dry your skin is can really help you hone your skincare routine to the products and steps that will help your skin and reveal your inner beauty.
 Whether you are concerned with the first noticeable signs of aging or looking to address specific skincare concerns, Epicuren has the professional-grade formulas for you.

 We formulate products specifically with skin of all types in mind, like our Anti-Wrinkle Complex that provides visible hydration without being too thick for people with blemish-prone skin.
 And for those who need extra daily protection from the sun, we have an X-Treme Cream Propolis Sunscreen that’s SPF 45+ to help with both harmful UV rays and environmental stressors.

 Yes, regulatory agencies and skincare product manufacturers still utilize the Fitzpatrick skin type scale to assess different people's skin cancer risk as well as how to make products and devices that are effective across the spectrum.

 How Do I Identify My Skin Type?